Urbino: Geography

 The city lies in a hilly region, at the foothills of the Northern Apennines and the Tuscan-Romagnolo Apennines.
 It is within the southern area of Montefeltro, an area classified as medium-high seismic risk.
-In the database of earthquakes developed by the National Institute of Geophysics and Volcanology, nearly 65 seismic events have affected the town of Urbino between 26 March 1511 and 26 March 1998.
+Nearly 65 seismic events have affected the town of Urbino between 1511 and 1998.
 They include 24 April 1741, when the shocks were stronger than VIII on the Mercalli intensity scale, with an epicenter in Fabriano (where it reached 6.08 on the moment magnitude scale).

 History

 Origins and Middle Ages

 The originally modest Roman town of Urbinum Mataurense ("the little city on the river Mataurus") became an important strategic stronghold during the Gothic Wars of the 6th century.
 In 538, it was captured from the Ostrogoths by the Byzantine general Belisarius, and is frequently mentioned by the historian Procopius.